bluez-sh/gsoc-2019-log/log.md

 corner cases and as of now it works like a charm with any file I throw at it :)
 Of course I only have a few samples but still this is the first time all of them worked on my demuxer.
 I will have to get more samples soon though.

+### July 16: Tuesday

+Couldn't do much yesterday, just read through the ffmpeg.c and swf demuxer (has the same problems of tiles) but couldn't understand much, will have to look into them again.
+Got Carl's reply, he asked me to av_log crucial info (like the placement of the tiles, tile resolution, final image resolution, grid resolution etc.).
+I did it for the tile placement, other info I either had to assume or have yet to read.
+Reading some of the info is a bit complicated so I am trying to do it as simply as possible.
+Like the grid info is present at the top of mdat and we don't know the position of mdat until the end.
+Will have to do something about that.
+These are some assumptions I am making as of now:

+1. Tiled files always have 48 tiles
+2. They are always item id 1 through 48 (other items after these)
+3. All tiles have resolution 512x512
+4. Grid is always 8x6 (portrait pics are rotated)

+### July 17: Wednesday

+Turns out most of my assumptions were wrong (if not all of them ':D).
+Carl pointed them out and he was right (as usual).

+I created more samples of various resolutions from 512x512 to 8k (I dunno why it did not come to my mind before ':D), and as Carl mentioned, I did find that the number of tiles, and grid rows and cols were different.
+Tile resolution was always 512x512 though if they were present at all.
+But either way, I am reading that as well (including most other crucial info).

+I also read the standard again and I found the grid was not actually at media data (mdat) but at item data (idat).
+I realised I mistook it for the other (can you see why?
+No?
+Anybody...?).
+But now the demuxer can successfully read the grid data (rows and cols and output image resolution), or it can even read image data if it were present in idat (Apple doesn't do that but still).

+The standard mentions that for a grid, all tiles should have entries in iinf sequentially, followed by a grid.
+So, I am going to trust the standard on that, or it will become a lot more complex.

+### July 18: Thursday

+I made more changes and finally informed Carl.
+I guess I have enough info now to proceed into the next (potentially final) task, and a more difficult one, how to stitch the tiles together.
+I guess the task itself is not that difficult but to choose one (or a combination) among the three reasons that are in discussion now turns out is going to raise a lot of debate.
+None of the three are "correct" solutions but just "different" solutions and have their own merits and demerits.
+Different developers have different views regarding which merits or demerits should be considered.
+The three possibilities are:

+1. To send enough info to the hevc decoder so that it decodes and returns the final decoded frame.
+This will work out-of-the-box for all applications that use libav\*, but would require changes to both the decoder and the demuxer (hence might not be that desirable).
+2. To send enough info to the calling application (ffmpeg, here) and let the application handle it.
+This will not work for other applications (unless specifically implemented) and hence is not a complete solution.
+3. To let the demuxer handle it, so that it (directly) calls the decoder to decode the frame and present to the calling application as raw video frame as if nothing was encoded.
+This of course breaks the separation between the demuxer and the decoder, and hence could be considered as not a good practise (but a quite simple solution).

+Carl suggested that we implement a combination of these solutions so as to consider other developers view points.
+I wrecked my brain so much but I couldn't decided yet what combination to implement.
+For now I have decided to just know more about these solutions to make an informed decision.
+But I know that whatever decision I make will not be accepted by everyone.
+I wonder if I would be able to get this patch accepted before GSoC ends...